YahiaDru001/ChemistryLabSimulation/README.md

 Unity Game that simulates educational chemical experiment "Polysaccharide Detection"

 ###
-Its showing how to deal with gameplay situations without forcing the player with specific steps. also showing how to use some of OOP solid principles and design patterns
+Its showing how to deal with gameplay dynamic situations without forcing the player with specific direct steps. also showing how to use some of OOP solid principles and design patterns
 ###
 _________________________________________________________________________________________________